Greg-T8/Notebook/topics/concepts/change_management.md

 #### Chapter 1 quotes and takeaways

-Here are ten important quotes from Chapter 1 of "ADKAR: A Model for Change in Business, Government, and Our Community":
+Here are eight important quotes from Chapter 1 of "ADKAR: A Model for Change in Business, Government, and Our Community":

 1. >"Why do some changes fail while others succeed?...
 The secret to successful change lies beyond the visible and busy activities that surround change.
 Successful change, at its core, is rooted in something much simpler: How to facilitate change with one person."
 2. >"The ADKAR model has five elements or objectives...
 All five elements must be in place for a change to be realized."